Sushi6006/GhostyPacman/README.md

 1. Clone this repository with the command
    `git clone https://github.com/Graphics-and-Interaction-COMP30019/project-2-project2_group_33.git ReimaginedPotato`
 2. Import the folder `ReimaginedPotato` as an Unity project in *Unity Hub*.
-3. click da lil play button lah
+3. click da lil play button lah :relaxed:
 4. If it does not work, the reason may be, according to our past experience, because of different platforms (i.e. Windows/macOS). `Reimport All` solves the problem.
+5. If step 3 works, just `Reimport All` to avoid potential problems.

 **OR**